Manage & Use MediaWeb PACS

 Draw a line – draws free hand shapes

-6. Repeat steps 1b to 1e if further lines are required
+- Repeat steps if further lines are required

 Draw an arrow – draws an arrow